Members are reminded of their obligations to report and make contributions for employees who work in the ACT building and construction industry.

 The portable long service leave scheme allows for employees to transfer from employer to employer without losing the services already accrued within the building and construction industry.

-The ACT Long Service Leave Authority has a mutual agreement with other states and territories to recognise interstate services.
+The ACT Leave has a mutual agreement with other states and territories to recognise interstate services.
 The entitlement claim of interstate service will generally be calculated and paid in accordance with the legislation and policies of that interstate scheme.

-If your workers wish to claim some or all of their long service leave entitlement, they can lodge a Claim directly with the ACT Long Service Leave Authority, and the Authority (not the employer) will pay the benefit.
+If your workers wish to claim some or all of their long service leave entitlement, they can lodge a Claim directly with ACT Leave and they will pay the benefit.

 Further information about portable long service leave for building and construction workers in the ACT can be found here.